H2(g) + O2(g) → H2O(g) + Energy: A Complete Guide to Thermochemistry on the Regents Chemistry Exam

 2H2(g) + O2(g) → 2H2O(g) + energy

 An endothermic reaction is the opposite.
-Plus, it absorbs energy from the surroundings.
-You'd write energy on the reactant side, and ΔH would be positive.
+That said, it absorbs energy from the surroundings.
+Also, you'd write energy on the reactant side, and ΔH would be positive.
 Think of it like photosynthesis — plants absorb sunlight (energy) to build glucose from CO2 and water.

 How Energy Changes Work: Bond Energies